 Wait just a moment.
 There might be a bit more to it than that.

-We stress at the established California license-defense Century Law Group (with offices spanning the state) that the California Department of Real Estate “has very specific licensure requirements for those interested in practicing in the real estate market in California.”
+We stress at the established California license-defense Century Law Group, LLP (with offices spanning the state) that the California Department of Real Estate “has very specific licensure requirements for those interested in practicing in the real estate market in California.”

 To be blunt, there are additional hurdles beyond merely securing a license that an individual must clear before fully engaging in his or her chosen profession.
 Those are underscored in a recent article discussing California real estate licensing and practice.